 5. “The Entire History of You” (Season 1, Episode 3)

 Have you ever gotten a text message from your crush and spent the next three hours obsessively examining it down to the finest detail, parsing out each word choice and dropped comma?
 “The Entire History of You” takes that tech-enabled scrutinizing of minute details and extends it to nightmarish extremes, driving one man to madness over a possibly imagined slight.
-Brooker turned over the writers’ reins to Jesse Armstrong (an alumnus of Peep Show and In the Thick of It) and received an unsparing melodrama of jealousy, insecurity, and hot tempers.
+Brooker turned over the writers’ reins to Jesse Armstrong (who would go on to create Succession) and received an unsparing melodrama of jealousy, insecurity, and hot tempers.
 Keep an eye out, too: Robert Downey Jr. was so taken with the episode’s concept that he bought the movie rights in 2013.

 4. The National Anthem (Season 1, Episode 1)